SIT. STAY. PLAY!

 Good Start Puppy 1

 Good Start Puppy 1 is for puppies 8-16 weeks of age at the start of class.
 We will concentrate on socialization with people and other dogs and problem prevention exercises while also introducing foundational manners and skills.
 Lots of playtime with other puppies is included, and your dog may make lifelong friends!
-Seven-week, one-hour class in School for Dogs (within Smoky’s Training Center)
+One-hour class in School for Dogs (within Smoky’s Training Center)

 Good Start Puppy 2

 Good Start Puppy 2 is designed for older puppies who are 16-24 weeks of age at the start of class.
 We will concentrate on socialization with people and other dogs as your puppy enters adolescence.
 We will discuss problem prevention exercises, while also introducing foundational manners and skills.
 Lots of playtime with other puppies is included, and your dog may make lifelong friends!
-Seven-week, one-hour class in School for Dogs or Smoky’s Training Center
+One-hour class in School for Dogs or Smoky’s Training Center

 Intro to Flyball Workshops